-Though their popularity has waned a bit over the last few years as American buyers shift to crossover SUVs in ever-greater numbers, midsize cars still account for a tremendous portion of U.S. sales.
-The Toyota Camry is typically the best-selling car in America, and the Honda Accord, Nissan Altima, Chevrolet Malibu, and Ford Fusion are always in the top ten.
+Though their popularity has waned a bit over the last few years as American buyers shift to crossover SUVs in ever-greater numbers, midsize cars still account for a significant portion of U.S. sales.
+The Toyota Camry is typically the best-selling car in America, and the Honda Accord and Nissan Altima aren’t too far behind.

 Considering those numbers, there really aren’t many variations available in the class.
 The majority of the cars are only offered as 4-door, front-wheel-drive sedans.
-However, there are two wagons to be found, and there are three vehicles available with all-wheel drive.
+However, there is one wagon to be found, and there are four vehicles available with all-wheel drive.

 Powertrains are slightly more diverse.
-Four-cylinder engines dominate, but V6s aren’t far behind.
-There are also eight models that offer a hybrid.
+Four-cylinder engines dominate, but there are also a few sixes available.
+There are also seven models that offer a hybrid.

 There was no information available on the 2019 Honda Clarity or Mazda 6 as of this writing, but we are not expecting any significant changes.
 The rest of the midsize-car class is either unchanged or sees minor revisions such as updated infotainment systems and/or changes in standard equipment and option packages.
 The Ford C-MAX is discontinued, and Ford has announced that the Fusion will be phased out after the current-generation model runs its course.

 With several of the cars available in hybrid form, it’s hard to call any of them “out of the ordinary.”
 However, the Ford Fusion and Honda Clarity offer plug-in hybrids, and the Clarity is also available with a hydrogen-fuel-cell or pure-electric powertrain.
-The Ford Fusion and Subaru Legacy sedan and Outback wagon all offer all-wheel drive.
+The Ford Fusion, Nissan Altima, and Subaru Legacy sedan and Outback wagon all offer all-wheel drive.
 The Volkswagen Passat formerly claimed the only diesel-engine offering in the class—though due to VW’s diesel-emissions-rigging scandal of 2015, the engine was pulled from the market; it’s unlikely to be offered again anytime soon, if ever.